qlova/seed/Readme.md

 ## Community

 There is a reddit community: [/r/Qlovaseed](https://www.reddit.com/r/Qlovaseed/).

+Please don't hesitate to ask questions here.
+I haven't invested a lot of time into documentation yet.

 **Please remember**, this framework is in development, it does not have a stable API and features are currently implemented as needed.